Transverse Surgery on Knots in Contact 3-Manifolds: Fillability and Universal Tightness

 From the construction, we see that $\chi(X) = 1 - 2g + (n-2g+1) = 2-4g+n$.
 The linking matrix for the 2-handle surgeries is given by

 We claim that this matrix has signature $1-(n-2g)$, and thus that $\sigma(X) = 1-n+2g$.
 Indeed, by handle-sliding $L_i$ over $L$, for $i = 1, \ldots, n-2g$, we get the topological surgery picture in Figure~\ref{fig:n surgery kirby diagram}.
-Blowing down the $-1$ framed unknots, we get $n-2g$ unlinked copies of a $-1$ framed unknot, and $n$ surgery on $L$.
+After handlesliding $L$ over the $-1$ framed unknots, we get $n-2g$ unlinked copies of a $-1$ framed unknot, and $n$ surgery on $L$.
 Note that this calculation is valid even in the presence of $1$-handles, as all knots involved in the calculation are null-homologous.